Australian pound: Gold standard

+Coins of the Australian pound also circulated freely in New Zealand, although they were never legal tender.
+By 1931, Australian coins made up approximately 30% of the total circulation in New Zealand.
+The devaluation of Australian and New Zealand exchange rates relative to the pound sterling led to New Zealand's Coinage Act 1933 and the issuing of the first coinage of the New Zealand pound.

 World War II

 During World War II, the Empire of Japan produced currency notes denominated in the Australian pound for use in Pacific island countries intended for occupation.
-Since mainland Australia was never occupied or intended to be occupied, the occupation currency was not used there, but it was used in the captured parts of the then-Australian territories of Papua and New Guinea.
+Since mainland Australia was never occupied, the occupation currency was not used there, but it was used in the captured parts of the then-Australian territories of Papua and New Guinea.

 Post-war devaluation

-In 1949, when the United Kingdom devalued sterling against the US dollar, Australian Prime Minister and Treasurer Ben Chifley followed suit so the Australian pound would not become over-valued in sterling zone, countries with which Australia did most of its external trade at the time.
-As sterling went from US$4.03 to US$2.80, the Australian pound went from US$3.224 to US$2.24.
+In 1949, when the United Kingdom devalued sterling against the US dollar, Australian Prime Minister and Treasurer Ben Chifley followed suit so the Australian pound would not become over-valued in sterling zone countries with which Australia did most of its external trade at the time.
+As one pound sterling went from US$4.03 to US$2.80, the Australian pound went from US$3.224 to US$2.24.

 Decimalisation

-Decimalisation had been proposed for Australian currency since 1902, when a select committee of the House of Representatives, chaired by George Edwards, had recommended that Australia adopt a decimal currency with the florin as its base.
+Decimalisation had been proposed for Australian currency since 1902, when a select committee of the House of Representatives, chaired by George Edwards, had recommended that Australia adopt a decimal currency with the florin (two shillings) as its base.

 In February 1959 the Commonwealth Government appointed a Decimal Currency Committee to investigate the advantages and disadvantages of a decimal currency, and, if a decimal currency was favoured, the unit of account and denominations of subsidiary currency most appropriate for Australia, the method of introduction and the cost involved.

 The committee presented its report in August 1960.
 It recommended the introduction of the new system on the second Monday in February 1963.
 In July 1961 the Commonwealth Government confirmed its support of a decimal currency system, but considered it undesirable to make final decisions on the detailed arrangement that would be necessary to effect the change.
 On 7 April 1963 the Commonwealth Government announced that a system of decimal currency was to be introduced into Australia at the earliest practicable date, and gave February 1966, as the tentative change-over date.
 On 14 February 1966, a decimal currency, the dollar of one hundred cents, was introduced.

-Under the implementation conversion rate, £A.1 was set as the equivalent of $2.
-Thus, 10/– became $1 and 1/– became 10¢.
-The conversion rate was problematic for the pre-decimal penny since the shilling was divided into twelve pence.
+Under the implementation conversion rate, one pound was set as the equivalent of two dollars.
+Thus, ten shillings became one dollar, and one shilling became ten cents.
+As a shilling was equal to twelve pence, a cent was worth slightly more than a penny.